julianoctvaz/MyLibrary/README.md

 # MyLibrary

-Project with a list of books using data binding properties, URLSession and JSON, and MVVM design pattern.
+Project with a list of books using data binding properties, URLSession and JSON, Combine, SwiftUI, and MVVM design pattern.
 Can you see the project evolution with the commits historic and comments in code.
 I recommend to read the links below before if this topics are not familiar to you.

 ## Links
 [MVVM vs MVC](https://www.appcoda.com/mvvm-vs-mvc/)